 The short-term securities are issued to provide funds to temporarily finance portions of FPL's construction program and capital commitments and for other corporate purposes.
-Also, during the 2017-2018 period, FPL may need short-term financing for, among other purposes, seasonal fuel requirements, for contingency financing such as fuel adjustment under-recoveries or storm restoration costs, and for the temporary funding of maturing or called long-term debt or equity securities.
+Also, during the 2018-2019 period, FPL may need short-term financing for, among other purposes, seasonal fuel requirements, for contingency financing such as fuel adjustment under-recoveries or storm restoration costs, and for the temporary funding of maturing or called long-term debt or equity securities.

-The interest rate that FPL could pay on debt securities will vary depending on the type of debt instruments and the terms thereof, including specifically the tenor (i.e. the term) of the debt and whether the debt is secured or unsecured and subordinated or unsubordinated, as well as market conditions.
-A new series of 10-year first mortgage bonds was issued by FPL on November 19, 2015, and upon issuance carried a yield to maturity of approximately 3.144%.
+The interest rate that FPL could pay on debt securities will vary depending on the type of debt instruments and the terms thereof, including specifically the tenor (i.e., the term) of the debt and whether the debt is secured or unsecured and subordinated or unsubordinated, as well as market conditions.
+It is estimated that a new issue of 30 year first mortgage bonds as of June 30, 2017, would have carried an interest rate of approximately 3.4% to 4.4%.
 The dividend rate for preferred or preference stock is similarly affected by the terms of the offering.
-It is estimated that a new issue of preferred stock of FPL on June 30, 2016 would have carried a dividend yield of approximately 4.75% to 5.75%.
+It is estimated that a new issue of FPL preferred stock as of June 30, 2017, would have carried a dividend yield of approximately 4.5% to 5.5%.

-In addition, FPL states that it may from time to time issue instruments of guaranty, collateralize debt and other obligations, issue other securities, and arrange for the issuance of letters of credit and guaranties, in any such case to be issued or arranged (i) by FPL or by one or more of its subsidiaries for the benefit of FPL's utility operations, (ii) by non-affiliates in connection with FPL's utility operations, (iii) by FPL or by or on behalf of one or more of its subsidiaries in connection with FPL customers' installations of energy efficiency measures, and/or (iv) in connection with other financings by FPL or on its behalf.
+In addition, FPL states that it may from time to time issue instruments of guaranty, collateralize debt and other obligations, issue other securities, and arrange for the issuance of letters of credit and guaranties, in any such case to be issued or arranged (i) by FPL or by one or more of its subsidiaries for the benefit of FPL's utility operations, (ii) by non-affiliates in connection with FPL's utility operations, (iii) by FPL or by or on behalf of one or more of its subsidiaries in connection with FPL customers' installations of energy efficiency measures and/or (iv) in connection with other financings by FPL or on its behalf.
 To the extent that FPL issues instruments of guaranty, collateralizes debt or other obligations, issues other securities or arranges for the issuance of letters of credit or guaranties by or on behalf of FPL or by or on behalf of one or more of its subsidiaries or non-affiliates to benefit its utility operations, FPL will clearly demonstrate such benefits.

-FPL states that it will file a consummation report in compliance with Rule 25-8.009, Florida Administrative Code, within 90 days after the end of any fiscal year in which it issues securities.
+FPL states that it will file a consummation report with the Florida Public Service Commission (the Commission) in compliance with Rule 25-8.009, Florida Administrative Code, within 90 days after the end of any fiscal year in which it issues securities.